mlelien/High-Low-card-game-/README.md

-Download and open the html file to play
+Download the zip and open the html file to play